alihxn23/pip1/README.md

 # pip1

-This project contains code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
+This project contains codes and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders:

 - `src` - Code for the application's Lambda function.
 - `events` - Invocation events that you can use to invoke the function.